Must-Know Basics to Improve Your Tablet Drawing Experience

 The average pen stroke distance when drawing using the wrist is around ten centimeters.

-As a result, the drawing tablet also doesn’t need to be too large.
-We place this small tablet in front of the monitor.
+As a result, your drawing tablet also doesn’t need to be too large.

 By pushing the monitor slightly back, the screen will look smaller, lessening the discomfort from the mismatch of hand and cursor.